meh/smart-referer/README.md

   subdomains, when enabled it treats them as different websites. `false` by default.

-* `extensions.smart-referer.whitelist.to` is a `;`, `,` or space separated list of
-  regular expressions that are matched against the URL you're going to, if one of them matches, the referer is sent intact.

-* `extensions.smart-referer.whitelist.from` is a `;`, `,` or space separated list of
+* `extensions.smart-referer.allow` is a space separated list of wildcarded domains with an optional *from* constraint, it takes the following syntax:
-  regular expressions that are matched against the URL you're coming from, if one of them matches, the referer is sent intact.
+  `from>to`, if there's no explicit from it implicitly becomes `*>to`.

 * `extensions.smart-referer.mode` can be either `direct`, `self` or `user`.
   `self` by default.